Before You Sign Up

 Will my comfort be affected?

 You are always in control.
 The trials are designed to be flexible, and you decide how and when you adjust your cooling use.
 You can stop participating in any event if needed and there is no penalty for not participating.
-Turning on your cooling device partway through an event may reduce rewards, but you can still earn rewards by responding to surveys.

 How do I earn points during an event?

-• Earnings are calculated if you beat your forecast
+• Earnings are calculated if you beat your forecast.

 • Achieve this by switching off your air cooling devices to save more energy than forecast during the event period